 If you're an athlete having sex for 30 minutes to an hour, you're not going to deplete your energy in any significant way the following day.
 However, if you're having a marathon sex session for several hours, the lack of sleep can impact your capabilities.

 The act of sexual intercourse is sometimes blamed for diminishing an athlete's performance.
 However, sex isn't particularly taxing.
-If you're a typical person, you burn about 5 calories a minute during sex.
+If you're a typical person, you burn about five calories a minute during sex.
 If you engage in athletic competition or intense exercise, that number climbs to between 15 and 25 calories per minute.
 So as long as your idea of sex doesn't involve a high-wire act, a trampoline and sprints, you're not going to burn enough calories to make a difference the next day.

 If you're competing in something that requires less aggression and more concentration, like golf, sex an hour or two before might help you relax and focus.
-The opposite would be true for sports that require aggression like football or hockey.
+The opposite would be true for sports that require aggression, like football or hockey.

 INSOMNIA - ANXIETY

 Some athletes suffer from something called "pre-game jitters."
-The night before they're kept awake with anxiety or nervous tension.
+The night before, they're kept awake with anxiety or nervous tension.
 Unless it becomes distracting, one way of dealing with that is through sexual release.
 You can do it alone or with a partner, depending on your relationship.

 There's also the "mythical" quality of sex that feeds athletic superstitions.
 Some athletes wear lucky articles of clothing or follow specific prescribed rituals before competing.
-For these people having or not having sex is a matter of ritual that's important to achieve a particular mind-set, regardless of what the scientific data says.
+For these people having or not having sex is a matter of ritual that's important to achieve a particular mindset, regardless of what the scientific data says.

 The bottom line is this.
-There have been relatively few studies conducted to determine is sex the night before affects athletic performance.
+There have been relatively few studies conducted to determine if sex the night before affects athletic performance.
 The few that are available all come to the same conclusion.
 Sex the night before an athletic event has no effect on either strength or endurance of an athlete.
 It's up to you and your particular circumstances to decide when or if you should engage in sex or not.